rechs-c/mlx-openai-server/README.md

 - `--port`: Port to run the server on (default: 8000)
 - `--host`: Host to run the server on (default: 0.0.0.0)
 - `--disable-auto-resize`: Disable automatic model resizing.
 Only works for Vision Language Models.
+- `--log-file`: Path to log file.
+If not specified, logs will be written to 'logs/app.log' by default.
+- `--no-log-file`: Disable file logging entirely.
+Only console output will be shown.
+- `--log-level`: Set the logging level.
+Choices: `DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`.
+Default: `INFO`.

 #### Example Configurations